 The school physician, Dr.Nightingale, visits the Jr/Sr High School and the Elementary School one morning per month.
 If you would like to schedule a physical with the school physician, please call the respective health offices to make an appointment.

 NO STUDENT IS ALLOWED TO PARTICIPATE IN TRYOUTS OR PRACTICE WITHOUT A CURRENT BLUE CARD

 INTERSCHOLASTIC ATHLETIC HEALTH APPRAISALS - (Sports Physicals)

 Regulations of the commissioner of Education, Part 135.4 (7)(h).

 Prior to each sport season, school nursing personnel must review the student’s attendance records and either interview the student to update the health history or have the parent complete an interval health history in order for the 12 months physical examination to be valid.

 All students must have a valid "blue card" at the start of each sports season.
 Blue Cards are obtained by submitting either the Interval Health history or Athletic Health History to the school nurse.
-The school nurse will review the students attendance records and health history and return an updated blue card to the student.
-Students must have a blue card to give to coaches the first day of practice.
+The school nurse will review the students attendance records and health history and return an updated blue card to the coach prior to the start of practice.